eztramble123/regenthem/README.md

 Regenthem consists of:

-- **Smart Contracts**: Ethereum-based contracts for managing fundraising campaigns
+- **Smart Contracts**: contracts for managing fundraising campaigns
 - **Web Interface**: A Next.js application providing an intuitive UI for creating and contributing to campaigns

 ## Features